1. Select your programme of interest

 - Your scanned copy must be printable on A4 paper (or its equivalent).

 You are obliged to send those documents via e-application.
-If there is a trouble to upload all documents via e-application, column "Curriculum Vitae", send it via e-mail email@example.com.
-In the subject, please, provide your Name and Surname (e.g. John Smith).
+If there is a problem uploading all documents via e-application, column "Curriculum Vitae", send it via e-mail email@example.com.
+In the subject, please provide your Name and Surname (e.g. John Smith).

 4. Review your admission status and follow the instructions

-Please, assure yourself that you submitted the application and you obtained the confirmation letter (a confirmation e-mail).
-Follow all the instructions you will get via e-mail or ordinary mail.
+Please double check that you submitted the application and that you obtained the confirmation letter (a confirmation e-mail).
+Follow all the instructions you receive via e-mail or ordinary mail.

 Each applicant is required to attend the interview.
-The admission committee composed from at least 3 people will interview the applicant.
+The admission committee is composed from at least 3 people who will interview the applicant.
 All of them are research group leaders, senior researchers or potential supervisors.
-The interview consists of following parts.
-Questions to:
+The interview consists of the following parts.
+Questions regarding: